Trending topics:

 Who starts for the Spurs if De’Aaron Fox is out?

-Rookie guard Dylan Harper is expected to continue starting for the Spurs if De’Aaron Fox cannot play in Game 2.
+Rookie guard Dylan Harper is expected to continue starting for the Spurs if De’Aaron Fox cannot play the series.
 Harper took on a major role in Game 1 and responded with one of the best postseason performances by a rookie.

 San Antonio may also continue staggering Harper and Castle throughout the game to compensate for Fox’s absence as the team’s lead creator.
 The Spurs’ likely starting lineup without him would include: